6A-2.0030: Qualified School Construction Bond Program

 NOTE: Lease payments may not be made with QSCB proceeds.

 (b) Application Process.

-1. Application shall be made through submission of Form OEF 411, A Qualified School Construction Bond Program Application, which is hereby incorporated by reference and may be obtained from the Department’s website at http://www.fldoe.org/edfacil/oef/federalbond.asp.
+1. Application shall be made through submission of Form OEF 411, Qualified School Construction Bond (QSCB) Program Notice of Intent to Issue Bonds and Request for Written Confirmation, which is hereby incorporated by reference to become effective with the effective date of this rule.
+Form OEF 411 may be obtained from the Department’s website at http://www.fldoe.org/edfacil/oef/federalbond.asp.

 2. Applications must be received from the districts or charter schools on or before October 1, or such other date as established by the Department.